hallgat89/TTodo/README.md

 todo Something I definitely Should do #adds a TODO note, and shows all your tasks

-did 2 #removes the task from todo, shows the remaining tasks
+did 2 #removes the second task from TODO, shows the remaining tasks

 # How to use